LeHack/Docker-network-research/README.md

 OK.
 Remember when I called Ansible a supercharged SSH client?
 Well then ansible-container is a supercharged [ansible-playbook](#ansible-playbook-with-docker-registry).

-Ansible-container is built around the concept of **Roles**.
+It is built around the concept of **Roles**.
 They are basically a more developed form of playbooks describing how to build a single microservice (think _deb_ or _rpm_ packages).
 You can write your own or you can fetch them from the [Ansible Galaxy](https://galaxy.ansible.com/) where you can browse thousands of ready-to-use roles.
 Once you have them, you compose your services from them.
 Examples of production ready roles from the Ansible Galaxy:
 - [MySQL](https://galaxy.ansible.com/bennojoy/mysql/)